rust-lang/rust/doc/tutorial.md

 }
 ~~~~

-In this example there is no type parameter.
+In this example, there is no type parameter.
 Instead, the `@Drawable`
-type is used to refer to any managed box value that implements the
+type denotes any managed box value that implements the `Drawable`
-`Drawable` trait.
-To construct such a value, you use the `as` operator
+trait.
+To construct such a value, you use the `as` operator to cast a
-to cast a value to a trait type:
+value to a trait type:

 ~~~~
 # type Circle = int; type Rectangle = bool;